jonaseberle/euroscope-afv-wine/README.md

 ## Current recommendation

 2022-02: Audio for VATSIM does currently not run in neither wine 6 nor 7.
 Installing EuroScope in wine works though and runs fine.
+But we don't need Audio for VATSIM any more because

 Recommendation:

 Use this script only to install EuroScope and its newest beta (see "Usage" below).

 For audio use the Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
+You can find downloads under "[Releases](https://github.com/pierr3/VectorAudio/releases)".
 This is in beta state but mostly usable.
 It needs people testing it.
 Please report problems with it on [pierr3/VectorAudio issues](https://github.com/pierr3/VectorAudio/issues).